arakakimath/rocketseat-nodejs-challenge03-find-a-friend-api/README.md

 # RNs (Regras de negócio)

+- [] User can't register with an already used e-mail

 - [] To list pets, a city must be informed

 - [] An ORG must have address and whatsapp number